InitRanger/NewTropicaBlog/content/post/2025-01-25-newtropic-development-blog-01-a-journey-of-a-thousand-miles-begins-with-a-single-step.md

 ---
 layout: blog
-title: "NewTropic Development Blog #01 - A journey of a thousand miles begins with a single step"
+title: NewTropic Development Blog 01 - A journey of a thousand miles begins with a single step
 description: This week has been a productive week.
 Let's talk about it.
 date: 2025-01-25T13:13:00.000Z
 image: https://i.imgur.com/csv66s9.png